tlswg/tls13-spec/draft-ietf-tls-tls13.md

   in the network.

 handshake_failure
-: Reception of a "handshake_failure" alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
+: Reception of a "handshake_failure" Alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.